mher/flower/docs/auth.rst

 Securing Flower with Basic Authentication is easy.

-The `--basic_auth` option accepts `user:password` pairs separated by semicolons.
+The `--basic_auth` option accepts `user:password` pairs separated by a comma.
 If configured, any client trying to access this Flower instance will be prompted to provide the credentials specified in this argument: ::